diskuv/dk/docs/SPECIFICATION.md

 request.declareoutput.generatesymbol(arg1, arg2, ...)
 ```

 Generates a deterministic standard namespace term.
-For example, it may generate `Xzd6vwarhlrgmpnhlbjb5orkstd` from `X` followed by a lowercase base32-encoding of the BLAKE2s 128-bit digest of:
+For example, it may generate `X6pro7j57evsyymo36mehvpabhy` from a constant `X` followed by a lowercase base32-encoding of the BLAKE2s 128-bit digest of:

 1. The rule's `MODULE` string from its `id = "MODULE@VERSION"`
 2. The rule's `VERSION` string from its `id = "MODULE@VERSION"`